Personalized therapy for multiple sclerosis (MS)

 The interferon beta medications are given by self-injection, either under the skin or in the muscle.
 The frequency of injections varies from once every two weeks to three times weekly.

 These drugs have comparable effectiveness, reducing the relapse rate by about one-third and slowing the development of new MS-related brain lesions for relapsing MS.

 Flu-like symptoms and injection site reactions, such as redness and discomfort, are commonly reported side effects of interferon beta drugs.

-Along with interferon beta drugs, glatiramer acetate (Copaxone) is considered to be a first line treatment option for relapsing MS. Exactly how glatiramer acetate works is unknown, though it's thought to stimulate immune system cells known as T cells.
+Glatiramer acetate.
+Along with interferon beta drugs, glatiramer acetate (Copaxone and the generic version, Glatopa) is considered to be a first line treatment option for relapsing MS. Exactly how glatiramer acetate works is unknown, though it's thought to act through immune system cells known as T cells.
 It may also have potential nerve-protecting effects.